vicBuilds/diesel_price/README.md

 ## Deployed at:
 https://raspberry-yak-cape.cyclic.app

-# A note of Special Thanks: Munish Sir for believing in me when i myself was not.
+# A note of Special Thanks: Munish Sir for believing in me when i myself did not.

 Developed by: Victor Mitra